ZMcGroarty/Academic-Advising/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
 description: >-
   Pre-law students at Temple contine on to the best law schools in the US.
 They include Temple Law, NYU, Yale, Harvard and Northwestern University.
 keywords: >-
   Beasley School of Law, law school admissions, good score on LSAT, pre-law degree, Ivy League law schools
-layout: page
-published: true
+# custom variables
 ---
 ## Beasley School of Law
 The James E. Beasley School of Law (also known as Temple Law School or Temple Law) offers both full-time and part-time law programs in Philadelphia, the birthplace of American democracy.
 Ranked 2nd best for trial advocacy training by _US News & World Report_ , Temple's Law School also offers well-regarded public interest law and legal writing programs.
 Dedicated to making law school accessible to all talented students, our longstanding tradition of accessibility and diversity increases excellence in higher education and equal justice under the law.
 Admission is highly competitive.

 [Learn More about the Beasley School of Law](https://www.law.temple.edu/)